 Screening tests look for markers.
 These are unusual levels of proteins and other substances that can indicate that cancer is present.

 Current tests include the prostate-specific antigen (PSA) blood test, which tests for high levels of the PSA protein.
-However, this can sometimes produce a false-positive result, suggesting that prostate cancer is present when it is not.
-This may lead to anxiety and unnecessary further testing.
+However, this can sometimes produce a

 Prostate cancer is the second most common cancer among males in the United States, after skin cancer.
 In fact, according to the American Cancer Society (ACS), 1 in 9 men will receive a diagnosis of prostate cancer during their lifetime.